alyssaiapalucci4/cifar10-image-classification-ml/README.md

 ---
-CIFAR-10 Image Classification using Machine Learning Overview
+Tital: CIFAR-10 Image Classification using Machine Learning
+Author: Alyssa I

+Overview

 This project demonstrates image classification using machine learning techniques on the CIFAR-10 dataset.
 The goal is to classify images into 10 categories using traditional ML models and compare their performance.